-Bradley M. Krul is an associate and intellectual property lawyer with Foley & Lardner LLP.
+Bradley M. Krul is a senior counsel and intellectual property lawyer with Foley & Lardner LLP.
 He is a member of the firm’s Mechanical & Electromechanical Technologies Practice.

 Bradley is a registered U.S. Patent Attorney who helps companies ranging from start-ups to large corporations protect their ideas and assess business risks through strategic intellectual property counseling.
 Bradley’s counseling practice includes a variety of activities including agreement work, patent portfolio development, drafting, filing, and prosecuting domestic and foreign patent applications (e.g., utility and design applications, etc.), providing risk assessments, freedom-to-operate opinions, patentability opinions, performing invalidity and non-infringement investigations, and conducting IP due diligence as part of a merger or acquisition.